All graphs have tree-decompositions displaying their topological ends: Introduction

 In this paper we shall prove Halin's conjecture in amended form, based on the topological notion of ends rather than Halin's own graph-theoretical notion.
 We shall obtain it as a corollary of the following theorem, which proves a conjecture of Diestel \cite{Diestel_end_spanningtree_survey} of 1992 (again, in amended form): \begin{theorem} Every graph has a tree-decomposition $(T,\Vcal)$ of finite adhesion such that the ends of $T$ define precisely the topological ends of $G$.

 \emph{See \autoref{prelims1} for definitions.} \end{theorem}

 The tree-decompositions constructed for the proof of \autoref{mainthm_morally} have several further applications.
 In \cite{C:undom_td} we use them to answer the question to what extent the ends of a graph - now in Halin's sense - have a tree-like structure at all.
 In \cite{C:cycle_matroids}, we apply \autoref{mainthm_morally} to show that the topological cycles of any graph together with its topological ends induce a matroid.
+We remark that although the existence of a tree-decomposition as in \autoref{mainthm_morally} for an arbitrarily subset of the vertex-ends in place of the topological ends implies the existence of a suitable spanning tree in Halin's sense for that subset by \autoref{proof_more_general}, the converse is not true, see \autoref{sketch_t2}.

 This paper is organised as follows.
 In \autoref{prelims1} we explain the problems of Diestel and Halin in detail, after having given some basic definitions.
-In \autoref{ex_sec} we continue with examples related to these problems. \autoref{prelims2} only contains material that is relevant for \autoref{nested_sets} in which we prove that every graph has a nested set of separations distinguishing the vertex ends efficiently.
+In \autoref{ex_sec} we continue with examples related to these problems. \autoref{prelims2} only contains material that is relevant for \autoref{nested_sets} in which we prove that every graph has a nested set of separations distinguishing the vertex-ends efficiently.
 In \autoref{sec:undom_td}, we use this theorem to prove \autoref{undom_td}.
 Then we deduce Halin's amended conjecture.
+Finally, \autoref{concluding} contains concluding remarks.